rainner/file-browser/README.md

 This app makes use of Async/Await on the backend which requires [Node][node] version 7.6+.
 Some of the other app dependencies requires compilers to build it's code (c++, gcc, msvs, etc) depending on your OS.

+After cloning this, you should probably rename the example config file included and make any changes to it before moving on.
+Rename file `/common/config.example.js` to just `/common/config.js`.

 Installing the dependencies and building the bundles after install.

 ```sh